lgaudencio/geography-quiz/README.md

 Acceptance Criteria:

-* The user should have clear rules and instructions on how to play the game, that way they are not left wondering around the game.
+* The user should have clear rules and instructions on how to play the game, that way they are not left wandering around the game.

 Implementation: